Raysangar/SoftwareDesignPrinciplesDemo/README.md

 Enemies implementation.
 All enemies inherits from a base enemy class (Liskov & OCP).
 Player interacts with enemies as CollidingElements (Dependency Inversion Principle).
 Player refactored to extract Input to another class (SRP, Liskov & OCP).

+**Example 6**

+Win condition implemented.
+Added component to player to check control invulnerability (SRP).